python-zk/kazoo/docs/basic_usage.rst

 When a :class:`~kazoo.client.KazooClient` instance is first created, it is in the `LOST` state.
 After a connection is established it transitions to the `CONNECTED` state.
-If any connection issues come up, or it needs to change Zookeeper connections, it will transition to `SUSPENDED` to let you know that commands cannot currently be run.
+If any connection issues come up or if it needs to connect to a different Zookeeper cluster node, it will transition to `SUSPENDED` to let you know that commands cannot currently be run.
+The connection will also be lost if the Zookeeper node is no longer part of the quorum, resulting in a `SUSPENDED` state.

 Upon re-establishing a connection the client could transition to `LOST` if the session has expired, or `CONNECTED` if the session is still valid.

 These states should be monitored so that the client behaves properly depending on the state of the connection.